 \subsection{Invariant and Equivariant Constrastive Learners}

 We now describe the paradigm to obtain the diverse ensemble members by inducing different equivariance and invariance constraints to the models.
-For a ensemble member $m$., let $f_m(\cdot, \theta_m)$ denote the backbone encoder and $p_m(\cdot, \phi_m)$ the projector.
+For ensemble member $m$, let $f_m(\cdot, \theta_m)$ denote the backbone encoder and $p_m(\cdot, \phi_m)$ the projector \rebutadd{(here, a 3-layer MLP), parameterized by $\theta_m$ and $\phi_m$ respectively}.
 Let $T_{base}$ be the base set of transformations (e.g., RandomResizedCrop, ColorJitter).
 We realize the axis of symmetry through the transformations in SSL.
 Let $T^m$ denote the transformation to which member $m$ should be invariant or equivariant.

-\paragraph{Learning invariant models.} Contrastive learning operates by learning representations such that views of an image created via $T_{base}$ are pulled closer together while pushed away from other images.
+\rebutadd{Contrastive learning operates by learning representations such that views of an image created via $T_{base}$ are pulled closer together while pushed away from other images.
 In doing so, the model learns representations that are invariant to $T_{base}$.
 This is realized through the InfoNCE loss \cite{simclr}.
-Leveraging this framework, we learn an invariant model by optimizing the InfoNCE loss \cite{simclr} with the augmentations set to $T=T_{base} \cup \{T_m\}$.
 Specifically, for a batch of $B$ samples, the loss is